Scientific Program Agenda

 Jing Jang, PhD - Signatures of response to TMS

-Sessions Track: New Biomarkers of Brain Stimulation
+Sessions Track B: New Biomarkers of Brain Stimulation

 Timothy Denison, PhD - Towards adaptive neuromodulation